|Home Application Features||Pictures Login Buy|

 The telepresence robot can be docked manually or automatically.
 Manual docking means that the remote operator drives the robot to the docking station just like he drives it around the room.
 Auto-docking works as follows: the operator brings the robot close enough to the docking station and presses the "Docking" button.
 Next, the robot analyzes the shape of the dock itself with its camera and image analysis software or using infrared sensors and LEDs, and himself drives into the dock.

 Not all the robots must have this feature.
-The fact is that all the robots in the market today do not allow a user to change moving speed during movement and to turn robot for a small angle.
+The fact is that most of the commercial available robots in the market today do not allow a user to change moving speed during movement and to turn robot for a small angle.
 It makes very difficult to dock robot and therefore robots of this type need to have autodocking feature.
 Unlike this, if robot allows user to change speed and moving direction accurately, like BotEyes does, then autodocking becomes unnecessary and user can dock robot using web interface very easily, see video below:

 As a rule, robots with precise control and a good overview of the environment easily avoid collisions with obstacles such as chairs, tables, walls or people.
 However, to increase the degree of safety, some robots are equipped with automatic systems that stop the robot if the distance for obstacle becomes too small and inform the operator.
 This feature is called "collision avoidance".